 Written and directed by Ari Aster, Hereditary is a disturbing story about a family who are coming to terms with tragedy while being haunted by a supernatural force.
 The film includes one of the most shocking and unexpected scenes in horror, as well as knock-out performances from Toni Collette and Alex Wolff.

 Set around the holiday season, Krampus is a Christmas horror which is steeped in black comedy.
 The movie focuses on a family gathering for the festive season, which takes a turn for the worst when a demonic creature from European folklore drops by for a visit.

 Although it has been adapted countless times, most people forget that Charles Dickens’ A Christmas Carol is a ghost story, and therefore the tale of Ebenezer Scrooge lends itself to the horror genre very well.
-Therefore, what better way to include it on this list, than via the dark fantasy movie, Scrooged – a story about frightening apparitions and a self-centred man who needs to change is ill-gotten ways.
+So, what better way to include it on this list, than via the dark fantasy movie, Scrooged – a story about four frightening apparitions and a self-centred man who needs to change his ill-gotten ways.

 The Thing (1982)